dkz2r/latex-novice-academic-publishing/episodes/04-document-classes.md

 ## Function-rich Classes

-The core classes included with base LaTeX are very stable, but this means they are also somewhat conservateive in terms of features.
-Over time, third parties have developed a number of more powerfull classes that add new features and functionality to LaTeX documents.
+The core classes included with base LaTeX are very stable, but this means they are also somewhat conservative in terms of features.
+Over time, third parties have developed a number of more powerful classes that add new features and functionality to LaTeX documents.

 These include: